SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 ### Determining Which OSK Preferences are Relevant

 The following outline describes the logic that happens at each step.
-For a more detailed description of the various filters (but not the ROSK) see Section 2.4.2 on page 21.
+For a more detailed description of the [various filters](02_TheSoarArchitecture.md#how-preferences-are-evaluated-to-decide-an-operator) (but not the ROSK).
 Note that depending on the set of preferences being processed, impasses may occur at some of these stages, in which case, no operator is selected and the ROSK is emptied.
 Moreover, if the candidate set is reduced to zero or one, the decision process will exit with a finalized ROSK.
 For simplicity’s sake, this explanation assumes that there are no impasses and the decision process continues.

-Require Filter If an operator is selected based on a require preference, that preference is added to the ROSK.
+-   **Require Filter** If an operator is selected based on a require preference, that preference is added to the ROSK.
 The logic behind this step is straightforward, the require preference directly resulted in the selection of the operator.

-Prohibit/Reject Filters If there exists at least one prohibit or reject preference, all prohibit and reject preferences for the eliminated candidates are added to the ROSK.
+-   **Prohibit/Reject Filters** If there exists at least one prohibit or reject preference, all prohibit and reject preferences for the eliminated candidates are added to the ROSK.
 The logic behind this stage is that the conditions that led to the exclusion of the prohibited and rejected candidates is what allowed the final operator to be selected from among that particular set of surviving candidates.

-Better/Worse Filter For every candidate that is not worse than some other candidate, add all better/worse preferences involving the candidate.
+-   **Better/Worse Filter** For every candidate that is not worse than some other candidate, add all better/worse preferences involving the candidate.

-Best FilterAdd any best preferences for remaining candidates to the ROSK.
+-   **Best Filter** Add any best preferences for remaining candidates to the ROSK.

-Worst Filter If any remaining candidate has a worst preference which leads to that candidate being removed from consideration, that worst preference is added to the ROSK.
+-   **Worst Filter** If any remaining candidate has a worst preference which leads to that candidate being removed from consideration, that worst preference is added to the ROSK.
 Again, the logic is that the conditions that led to that candidate not being selected allowed the final operator to be chosen.

-Indifferent Filter This is the final stage, so the operator is now selected based on the agent’s exploration policy.
+-   **Indifferent Filter** This is the final stage, so the operator is now selected based on the agent’s exploration policy.
 How indifferent preferences are added to the ROSK depends on whether any numeric indifferent preferences exist.

     1. If there exists at least one numeric indifferent preference, then every numeric preference for the winning candidate is added to the ROSK.
-There can be multi- ple such preferences.
-Moreover, all binary indifferent preferences be- tween that winning candidate and candidates without a numeric preference are added.
+There can be multiple such preferences.
+Moreover, all binary indifferent preferences between that winning candidate and candidates without a numeric preference are added.
     2. If all indifferent preferences are non-numeric, then any unary indifferent preferences for the winning candidate are added to the ROSK.
 Moreover, all binary indifferent preferences between that winning candidate and other candidates are added.

     The logic behind adding binary indifferent preferences between the selected operator and the other final candidates is that those binary indifferent preferences prevented a tie impasse and allowed the final candidate to be chosen by the exploration policy from among those mutually indifferent preferences.

 Note that there may be cases where two or more rules create the same type of preference for a particular candidate.
 In those cases, only the first preference